The Potential Role of a Hydrogen Network in Europe: Discussion

 \subsection{Comparison to the European Hydrogen Backbone}

-Our results align well with the proposals for a European Hydrogen Backbone (EHB) from the gas industry.\cite{gasforclimateEuropeanHydrogen2020,gasforclimateExtendingEuropean2021,gasforclimateEuropeanHydrogen2021,gasforclimateEuropeanHydrogen2022} Whereas the reports are presented as visions rather than proposals based on detailed network planning, here, we present supporting modelling results based on temporally resolved spatial co-planning of energy infrastructures.
-We see cost-optimal hydrogen network investments between 5-8 bn\euro/a, while the EHB report from April 2021 \cite{gasforclimateExtendingEuropean2021} finds similar costs between 4-10 bn\euro/a across 21 countries\footnote{To calculate the annuity of the overnight hydrogen network costs listed in the EHB reports, a lifetime of 50 years and a discount rate of 7\% are assumed like for this paper's modelling.}.
-The extension to 28 countries from April 2022 \cite{gasforclimateEuropeanHydrogen2022} reports costs between 7-14 bn\euro/a.

-\cref{tab:ehb} compares the hydrogen network volume of the EHB from April 2021 with 21 European countries to our analysis. \cite{gasforclimateExtendingEuropean2021}\footnote{The newer EHB report from April 2022 \cite{gasforclimateEuropeanHydrogen2022} lacks sufficient data to calculate length-weighted network capacities.} The volume is measured as the length-weighted sum of pipeline capacities (TWkm) and distinguishes between repurposed and new pipeline capacities.
-Both analyses build a similarly sized hydrogen network.
-With electricity grid expansion, our results show a hydrogen network that is 11\% larger; without grid expansion this difference rises to 37\%.
-Furthermore, the share of retrofitted gas pipelines in the hydrogen backbone is comparable.
-The 69\% volume share of repurposed natural gas pipelines \cite{gasforclimateExtendingEuropean2021} agrees with our findings where between 58\% and 66\% of hydrogen pipelines are retrofitted gas pipelines.
+Our results are aligned with the European Hydrogen Backbone (EHB).\cite{gasforclimateEuropeanHydrogen2020,gasforclimateExtendingEuropean2021,gasforclimateEuropeanHydrogen2021,gasforclimateEuropeanHydrogen2022} Whereas no detailed modelling lies behind the visions in the EHB reports, we present analysis based on temporally resolved spatial co-planning of energy infrastructures.
+We see cost-optimal hydrogen network investments in the range of \minhycost-\maxhycost~bn\euro/a, while the EHB report covering 21 countries finds slightly higher costs between 4-10~bn\euro/a.\cite{gasforclimateExtendingEuropean2021}\footnote{To calculate the annuity of the overnight hydrogen network costs listed in the EHB reports, a lifetime of 50 years and a discount rate of 7\% are assumed.} The extension to 28 countries reports costs between 7-14 bn\euro/a.\cite{gasforclimateEuropeanHydrogen2022} Compared to the hydrogen backbone vision presented in the EHB from April 2021,\cite{gasforclimateExtendingEuropean2021}\footnote{The newer EHB report from April 2022 \cite{gasforclimateEuropeanHydrogen2022} lacks sufficient data to calculate length-weighted network capacities.} our scenarios show a similarly sized hydrogen network with comparable retrofitting shares.
+Measured by the length-weighted sum of pipeline capacities (TWkm), the 309 TWkm indicated in the EHB report match the upper end of the range of 204-307~TWkm observed in our scenarios.
+Likewise, the 69\% share of repurposed natural gas pipelines \cite{gasforclimateExtendingEuropean2021} roughly agrees with our findings where between \minretroshare\% and \maxretroshare\% of hydrogen pipelines are retrofitted gas pipelines.
+In contrast to the EHB reports, we also explore solutions without a hydrogen network, which we find to be feasible as well.